mucommander/mucommander/package/readme.txt

 - Retrieve 'owner' and 'group' properties of local files on file systems that support these properties.
 - RAR files are now handled on Apple silicon the same way as on Intel.
 This accelerates browsing folders with many RAR files on Apple silicon.
 - Fix a race condition that lead to having menu items with icons.
+- When modifying the location path, the text is no longer reverted back to path of the presented location upon a change in the presented location.

 Localization:
 -